 I was surprised at how close we could get to the Liberty Bell.
 There was just a little rope between us and history.
 You can take as much time as you like viewing the bell and my daughter really wanted to examine every detail.
 Sure it is touristy, but it is a must-see Philadelphia site.
 Of course, my kids had to take a little Liberty Bell home.
 It was one of there favorite souvenirs.
 GET YOURS

 Most of us have heard of Betsy Ross.
 She was commissioned by General George Washington to make the first American Flag.
-A must see in Philadelphia, you can visit America’s most famous flag-maker’s home.
+A must see in Philadelphia, you can visit the Betsy Ross house, the home of America’s most famous flag-maker.
 Philadelphia historic sites are all over the city, but this one is a very personal experience.
 For one, you are touring the home of a historical figure.
 Secondly, you are also visiting her grave site.
 Yes, she is buried on the property.
 Lastly, my kids were excited because Betsy Ross may have been an ancestor of ours which is why the Ross name has been passed down on HotDaddy’s side of the family.
 Our son Kevin Ross even bears the name.

 It does cost a small admission to tour the home.
 Adults are $5 while kids, seniors and military are only $4.
 It cost a $2 to add an audio tour.
 We just bought one and shared.
 After listening to the audio tour, we appreciated her work even more.
 See at the time she made the flag, we were not technically our own country yet.
 The making of the first American flag was an act of treason to Britain at the time.
 Little Betsy was a bold lady.